What is the Oil and Gas Methane Partnership 2.0 (OGMP 2.0)?

 Getting to Level 4/5 for all in-scope assets means that for all assets with material emissions (where there are no restrictions on reporting), reporting occurs at Level 4 with demonstrated efforts to move to Level 5.
 Demonstration of efforts will consider any narrative included in the implementation report or supplemental information.

-We would recommend attempts at site-level measurements with possible reconciliation for a nominal one-third of assets and/or covered emissions with subsequent year-over-year progress, striving to move to Level 5 for all material assets.
+We would recommend attempts at site-level measurements with possible reconciliation for a nominal one-third of assets and/or covered emissions with subsequent year-over-year progress, striving to move to Level 5 for all material assets, but consider demonstration of less on a case by case basis.

 Obligations to reach the Gold Standard: